FrkatSmrkat/AlzaCaseStudyApi/README.md

 # Tests
 One integration test in /tests folder.
 Swagger when running in debug
+Endpoint UpdateDescription is protected with ApiKey.
+ApiKey is set in PublicApi/appsettings.json.
+All the other endpoints are not protected.

 # Shortcomings